westquote/SquidTasks/documentation/UE5IntegrationGuide.md

 }
 ```

-All we need to do is add a single line at the bottom of the constructor of `SurferEditorTarget`:
+All we need to do is add a single line at the bottom of the constructor of `GameEditorTarget`:

 `bEnableCppCoroutinesForEvaluation = true;`